-Heather Day is an abstract artist and the mastermind behind Studio Table.
+Heather Day is an abstract artist and the creative force behind Studio Table.
 In Heather’s space and under her creative direction, Studio Table will bring people together through combining art and cuisine.

-Michelle Wei is the team’s adult supervision, leading Studio Table’s partnerships, operations, and marketing.
+Michelle Wei is the team’s adult supervision.
 Deeply passionate about bringing communities together, Michelle also works to bridge the worlds of art and technology in her job leading Lightroom product marketing at Adobe.

 Chef Ben Roche

 Chef Ben Roche is a classically trained gourmet chef, planning on bringing his more experimental culinary dreams to life with Studio Table.
 Currently a research and development chef at Hampton Creek, Chef Ben previously worked alongside Homaru Cantu at Moto in Chicago, IL.